marmelab/ra-richtext-tiptap/packages/ra-richtext-tiptap/README.md

 );
 ```

-Or to remove some prebuilt components:
+Or to remove some prebuilt components like the `<AlignmentButtons>`:

 ```jsx
 import {